Samsung/tizen-docs/docs/platform/porting/graphics-and-ui.md

 ### Reference

-For more information about TBM and the TBM backend, see [Tizen Buffer Manager (TBM)](https://wiki.tizen.org/TBM).
+For more information about TBM and TBM backend, see [Tizen Buffer Manager (TBM)](https://wiki.tizen.org/TBM).

 ## Display Management